Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Experimental Evaluation

 We now use the deductive program verifier (\texttt{kprove}) from the K framework along with our refined CFF models to assess the security of the composition of Sushiswap and UniswapV2.
-To achieve this, we specify the initial symbolic state to our CFF along with the set of relevant transactions available to the miner including generic transactions inserted by the miner.
-If the two contracts compose securely as per our definition in Section~\ref{sec:model}, then running \texttt{kprove} generates a deductive proof of the absence of MEV.
-On the other hand, when the composition under the specified initial state is insecure, \texttt{kprove} generates a counterexample MEV attack.
-The counterexample is a set of satisfiable formulae representing the amount of MEV in terms of the variables appearing in the specified initial state and the transactions applied to it.
+To achieve this, we have to specify the initial state of the two contracts along with the set of transactions interacting with these particular contracts.
+These transactions include the user transactions as well any given symbolic transactions inserted by the miner.
+We also specify a reachability claim that MEV is no greater than 0.
+If the two contracts compose securely as per our definition in Section~\ref{sec:model}, then running \texttt{kprove} generates a deductive proof for the specified claim.
+On the other hand, when the composition under the specified initial state is insecure, \texttt{kprove} automatically generates a counterexample strategy (i.e. sequence of transactions) and a symbolic invariant for MEV in terms of the symbols appearing in the initial state or inserted transaction template.
+More precisely, the symbolic invariant is a set of (satisfiable) formulae representing the amount of MEV in terms of the variables appearing in the specified initial state and the transactions applied to it.

 While our CFF can reason about the security of any specification of initial state and set of transactions, we describe an example detailed specification in Appendix~\ref{sec:kproof} capturing one of the biggest arbitrage opportunities\footnote{\href{https://etherscan.io/tx/0x2c79cdd1a16767e90d55a1598c833f77c609e972ea0fa7622b70a67646a681a5}{0x2c79cdd1a16767e90d55a1598c833f77c609e972ea0fa7622b70a67646a681a5}} observed on-chain involving two AMMs as reported in~\cite{qin2021quantifying}.
-The attacker in this arbitrage made a profit of 76 ETH, while our CFF reports a higher MEV of 123 ETH {\em not captured by miners}.
-This example illustrates the power of CFF in finding opportunities left on the table by arbitrageurs currently.
-We plot the counterexample formula output by our CFF representing the available MEV opportunity as a function of the size of the trades inserted by the miner in Appendix~\ref{sec:kproof}.
-Note that our refined mechanized models account for fees, slippage, and integer rounding and hence, the deduced size of the opportunity available to the miner is slightly less than the theoretical value derived in Section~\ref{sec:composability}.
-We provide the full specification in the \texttt{proofs} sub-folder of our repository.
+To capture this arbitrage opportunity, we specify the AMM states at blocknumber 10854887, the user transactions interacting with the AMMs, and swap transactions inserted by miner with symbolic parameters (representing the size of miner's trade).
+We plot the MEV formula output by our CFF representing the available MEV opportunity as a function of the size of the trades inserted by the miner in Appendix~\ref{sec:kproof}.
+The arbitrageur in this arbitrage made a profit of 76 ETH, while our CFF reports a higher MEV of 123 ETH {\em not captured by miners}.